Updated: September, 2020 (2052-53 offseason)

 Each export will conform to the following regulations:

-1 - Active Roster: The active roster for all BBA and UMEBA teams will be 25-27 players.
+1 - Active Roster: The active roster for all BBA and GBC teams will be 27 players (with a minimum of 25 players active at all times).

 Failure to meet these requirements will result in auto-assignment by the Commissioner or Vice Commissioner (which may not be to your liking) and a penalty of 2PP per player, per sim.
 Failure to comply with roster rules for three consecutive sims will result a fine of $5,000,000, to be taken from their bonus funds, if possible.
 Special considerations (such as a team egregiously affected by injury) will be ruled upon by the Commissioner.